Gabby Petito’s family attorney hints at charges for ‘additional individuals’ in connection with her slaying

 “Gabby’s family will not be making a statement at this time due to the request of the United States Attorney’s Office and the Teton County Prosecutor’s Office.”

-Last month, Laundrie’s remains were found following a weeks-long manhunt in Myakkahatchee Creek Environmental Park, not far from his family’s Florida home.
-He disappeared just days after his YouTuber fiancée was initially reported missing.
+Last month, Laundrie’s remains were found following a weekslong manhunt in Myakkahatchee Creek Environmental Park, not far from his family’s Florida home.
+He disappeared just days after his fiancée was initially reported missing.

 He vanished on Sept.
 13 or 14, according to his parents.

 Mystery still surrounds what exactly led to Petito’s murder.
 While the FBI named Laundrie a person of interest in the case, he was never charged in connection with her death.
-He had however, been indicted for allegedly using two accounts that belonged to someone else in the days after she died.
+But he had been indicted for allegedly using two accounts that belonged to someone else in the days after she died.

 While it’s not yet clear who the “additional individuals” may be, speculation has been swirling in recent weeks regarding whether or not Laundrie’s parents would face any charges in the case.
 They have faced scrutiny over their failure to ask about Petito when their son returned without her.